artsy/README/.github/ISSUE_TEMPLATE/engineering-manager-onboarding.md

 ## Your first ~two months

 The goal of onboarding is to set you up for success as a new engineering manager at Artsy.
-To that end, your main objective during this time will be to gather knowledge.
-You will be given ample time to get acquainted with your new peers, our business, and our tech.
+To that end, your main objective during this time will be to gather knowledge and context.
+You will be given ample time to get acquainted with your new peers, our business, our tech, and our strategies that bind them all together.

 _For now we’ll try to target roughly two months, as there are currently 5 product teams and sprints have a duration of 2 weeks.
 Whether or not this duration was too arbitrary is something we’ll have to learn._